Impact of time-retarded noise on dynamical decoupling schemes for qubits: Concluding remarks

 \section{Concluding remarks}

-In this contribution, we numerically studied pure-dephasing dynamics of a single qubit, focusing on effects of the static qubit--reservoir correlation at an initial time and the performance of typical quantum control techniques, such as Hahn echo (HE) and dynamical decoupling (DD).
-For further understanding of the qubit's dynamics and the applicability of those control techniques, we chose specific spectral densities relevant for superconducting quantum devices.
-The class of the spectral densities considered in this study covers from typical Ohmic noise, which corresponds to the white noise in a certain limit, to deep sub-Ohmic noise, which represents $1/f^\varepsilon$-type noise in small-frequency region.
-For the DD simulations, we studied the whole dynamics of a single qubit in time with a wide range of the time interval between two pulses (duration of the idle phase).
-This contrasts with a lot of previous studies, which focused on stroboscopic behavior at the end of a sequence in the small interval limit $\Delta t \to 0$.
+In this paper, we numerically studied pure-dephasing dynamics of a single qubit in presence of realistic time-retarded noise, focusing on effects of the static qubit--reservoir correlation at an initial time and the performance of typical quantum control techniques, such as Hahn echo (HE) and dynamical decoupling (DD).
+For further understanding of the qubit's dynamics and the applicability of those control techniques, we chose specific spectral densities relevant for various qubit platforms, in particular for superconducting quantum devices.
+The class of the spectral densities considered in this study ranges from typical Ohmic noise, which corresponds to white noise at higher temperatures, to deep sub-Ohmic noise, which represents $1/f^\varepsilon$-type noise in a small-frequency region.
+For the DD simulations, we studied the whole dynamics of a single qubit in time with a varying time interval between two subsequent pulses (duration of the idle phase).
+This contrasts with previous studies, which focused on a stroboscopic behavior at the end of a cycle in the small interval limit $\Delta t \to 0$.

-For the Ramsey experiments, the shift of the effective Larmor frequency caused by the correlated equilibrium state $e^{-\beta\hat{H}_\mathrm{tot}}$ was found.
-The deviation from the frequency of the bare system $\omega_q$ depends on the profile of the spectral density: The slow decay of the two-time correlation function, i.e. the large portion of the low-frequency modes of the spectral density, contributes the frequency shift.
-It is worth noting that not only the Lamb shift, which originates from the correlation between the system and bath during the real-time evolution, but also the initial correlation affect the effective Larmor frequency.
+On the basis of new analytical expressions, we analyzed here the most common schemes to fight against dephasing noise.
+For the Ramsey experiments we found a shift of the effective Larmor frequency caused by the correlated equilibrium state $e^{-\beta\hat{H}_\mathrm{tot}}$.
+The deviation from the frequency of the bare system $\omega_q$ depends on the profile of the spectral density: the slow decay of the two-time correlation function, i.e., the large portion of low-frequency modes of the spectral density, contributes to the frequency shift.
+It is worth noting that not only the Lamb shift, which originates from the correlation between the system and reservoir during the real-time evolution, but also the initial correlation affects the effective Larmor frequency.

 For the HE sequences, the improvement of the coherence time was quantitatively analyzed.
 Exploring the whole dynamics during the HE sequence, we found that the recovery of the coherence $|\rho_{eg}(t)|$ occurs in the sub-Ohmic case ($s \leq 1/2$), while the echo pulse always deteriorates the coherence in the Ohmic case ($s = 1$).
 As theoretically predicted, the improvement is most significant for the deepest sub-Ohmic bath ($s=1/14$), which generates the \emph{nearly static} noise.